fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ## Executive Summary

-The goal of Fusepool P3 project is to make publishing and processing of public data as linked data easy.
-For this purpose Fusepool P3 develops a set of software components that integrate seamlessly by well defined APIs basing on Linked Data Best Practices and the Linked Data Platform standard.
+The goal of Fusepool P3 project is to make publishing and processing of open data as linked data easy.
+For this purpose Fusepool P3 develops a set of software components that integrate seamlessly by well-defined APIs basing on Linked Data Best Practices and the Linked Data Platform standard.

-TODO Ignore this for the moment, needs to be completely re-written.

-The Fusepool P3 process is divided in the following four steps: exploration, extraction, enrichment and delivery.
-The software provides tools for the last 3 steps:

- * Extraction: Data from various sources and formats is transformed to RDF and thus made usable in the Linked Open Data (LOD) Cloud.
- * Enrichment: Entity recognition, Natural Language Processing (NLP), Interlinking as well as human processing such as by Crowdsourcing allow to enrich the available data increasing its value to its and to application builders.
- * Delivery: The actual delivery of the data can be separated into making it available via Linked Data standards and the actual presentation to the user with apps running on desktops and mobile devices.

-This document describes the TODO.
+The Fusepool P3 project partners Provincia Autonoma di Trento (PAT) and Regione Toscana (RET) have been publishing Open Data and are supporting the development of applications and services in the tourism domain for several years.
+During this time both partners gained valuable experience in data creation, maintenance and publication.

+To ensure that the Fusepool P3 platform provides software that solves real world problems and provides added value for present and potential stakeholders, we enter into a dialogue with PAT and RET.
+This supports us in identifying problems they have in publishing open data and define use cases where Linked Open Data provides an additional value to them and the ultimate user of the data: Tourists visiting the regions.

+Our platform integrates state-of-the-art tools like OpenRefine, OpenLink Virtuoso, Apache Stanbol, and Pundit.
+The P3 platform is developed and tested based on the requirements defined by our project partners PAT and RET within this work package.
+Both partners have started working with the platform in an early stage and feedback gets directly integrated into the agile development process of Fusepool P3.

+To support PAT and RET in transforming their data to RDF, we propose various schemas and ontologies that are appropriate for open data published by them.
+We also provide a public platform as a service to minimize the technical knowledge needed for present or potential stakeholders and thus to encourage adoption of the Fusepool P3 platform.

+This document describes the tasks specified in Fusepool P3 DOW work package 1: Use cases.
+It consists of deliverable D1.1 (Use cases and data specified, data modeled and prepared) and the tasks T1.1, T1.2, T1.3 and T1.4.

 ## Acronyms and Abbreviations